← Back to 史記

 鹿

 Lu Mao Shou said to the Yan king: "It would be better to yield the state to your prime minister Zi Zhi.
 People call Yao worthy because he yielded the world to Xu You.
 When Xu You did not accept it, Yao gained the reputation of yielding the world while in reality not losing it.
 Now if the king yields the state to Zi Zhi, Zi Zhi will certainly not dare to accept it.
 In this way, the king will have acted the same as Yao."
-The Yan king thereupon entrusted the state to Zi Zhi, and Zi Zhi became greatly important.
+The Yan king then entrusted the state to Zi Zhi, and Zi Zhi became greatly important.
 Someone said: "Yu recommended Yi, but then made Qi's followers into the officials.
 When he grew old, he considered Qi's followers insufficient to take charge of the world and transmitted it to Yi.
 Then Qi and his associates attacked Yi and seized the throne from him.
 The world says that Yu in name transmitted the world to Yi, but in reality had Qi take it for himself.
 Now the king says to entrust the state to Zi Zhi, but all the officials are the heir apparent's people.
 This means in name entrusting it to Zi Zhi, but in reality the heir apparent handles affairs."
-The king thereupon collected the seals from officials of three hundred dan and above and gave them to Zi Zhi.
-Zi Zhi faced south and performed the king's duties, while Kuai, being old, did not handle government affairs and became a minister.
-All state affairs were decided by Zi Zhi.
+The king then gathered the seals of officials of three hundred dan and above and handed them to Zizhi.
+Zizhi faced south and performed the duties of king, while Kuai, being old, ceased to handle government affairs and became a minister.
+All state affairs were decided by Zizhi.

 23

-In the third year, the state was in great disorder, and the common people were terrified.
-General Shi Bei plotted with the heir apparent Ping to attack Zi Zhi.
-The generals said to King Min of Qi: "If we take advantage of this and go there, we will certainly destroy Yan."
-The King of Qi thereupon sent someone to say to the Yan heir apparent Ping: "I have heard of the heir apparent's righteousness, that you will abolish the private and establish the public, rectify the righteousness between ruler and minister, and clarify the positions of father and son.
-My state is small and insufficient to serve as vanguard or rearguard.
-Even so, I will follow whatever the heir apparent commands."
-The heir apparent thereupon gathered his partisans and assembled the masses.
-General Shi Bei besieged the ducal palace and attacked Zi Zhi, but did not conquer him.
+In the third year, the state fell into great disorder, and the common people were terrified.
+General Shi Bei plotted with the heir apparent Ping to attack Zizhi.
+The generals said to King Min of Qi, “If we take advantage of this and go there, we will certainly destroy Yan.”
+The King of Qi then sent an envoy to tell the Yan heir apparent Ping, "I have heard of the heir apparent's righteousness—that you will set aside private ends and establish the public good, set right the duties between ruler and minister, and clarify the positions of father and son.
+My state is small and insufficient to serve as your vanguard or rearguard.
+Even so, I will obey whatever the heir apparent commands.”
+The heir apparent then gathered his partisans and assembled the masses.
+General Shi Bei besieged the ducal palace and attacked Zizhi, but could not defeat him.
 General Shi Bei and the common people counterattacked the heir apparent Ping.
-General Shi Bei died and was displayed as a warning.
-The conflict lasted for several months.
-Tens of thousands died, the masses were terrified, and the common people lost their will.
+He was killed, and his body was displayed as a warning.
+The fighting lasted several months.
+Tens of thousands died, the masses were terrified, and the common people lost heart.
 Meng Ke said to the King of Qi: "Now to attack Yan—this is the time of King Wen and King Wu.
 We must not miss this opportunity."
-The king thereupon ordered Zhang Zi to lead the troops of the five capitals, and together with the masses of the northern regions, to attack Yan.
-The soldiers did not fight, the city gates were not closed, the Yan ruler Kuai died, and Qi achieved a great victory.
-Two years after Zi Zhi's death, the people of Yan together established the heir apparent Ping, who became King Zhao of Yan.
+The king then ordered Zhang Zi to lead the troops of the five capitals and join the masses of the northern regions in attacking Yan.
+The soldiers did not fight, the city gates were not closed, the Yan ruler Kuai died, and Qi won a great victory.
+Two years after Zi Zhi's death, the people of Yan jointly established the heir apparent Ping, who became King Zhao of Yan.

 24

-King Zhao of Yan ascended the throne after Yan was destroyed.
+King Zhao of Yan took the throne after Yan had been destroyed.
 He humbled himself and offered generous gifts to recruit worthy men.
 He said to Guo Kui: "Qi took advantage of the disorder in my state to attack and destroy Yan.
 I fully know that Yan is small and weak, insufficient to take revenge.
-However, if I can truly obtain worthy men to share the state and avenge the former king's shame, that is my wish.
-Sir, look for suitable ones, and I will personally serve them."
-Guo Kui said: "If the king wishes to attract scholars, start with Kui first.
-How much more those worthier than Kui—would they consider a thousand li far?"
-Thereupon King Zhao built a new palace for Kui and served him as teacher.
+But if I can truly obtain worthy men with whom to share the state and avenge the former king’s shame, that is my wish.
+Sir, look for men suited to this, and I will personally serve them.”
+Guo Kui said, "If Your Majesty truly wishes to attract scholars, begin with me.
+How much more for men worthier than I—would they regard a journey of a thousand li as too far?"
+King Zhao then built Kui a new palace and served him as teacher.
 Yue Yi came from Wei, Zou Yan came from Qi, and Ju Xin came from Zhao.
 The scholars competed to go to Yan.
-After King Kuai of Yan died, he inquired about the orphaned and shared joys and sorrows with the common people.
+The Yan king mourned the dead and comforted the orphaned, sharing hardship and ease with the common people.

 25

 In the twenty-eighth year, the state of Yan was prosperous and wealthy.
-The soldiers were happy and eager for battle.
-Thereupon he made Yue Yi the supreme general and together with Qin, Chu, and the Three Jin, they plotted to attack Qi.
-The Qi army was defeated, and King Min fled abroad.
-The Yan army alone pursued the fleeing enemy, entered as far as Linzi, took all of Qi's treasures, and burned its palaces and ancestral temples.
-Of Qi's cities that did not fall, only Liao, Ju, and Jimo remained.
+The soldiers were eager for battle.
+He then made Yue Yi the supreme general, and together with Qin, Chu, and the Three Jin, they plotted to attack Qi.
+The Qi army was defeated, and King Min fled to another state.
+The Yan army alone pursued the routed enemy, entered as far as Linzi, took all of Qi’s treasures, and burned its palaces and ancestral temples.
+Of Qi’s cities, only Liao, Ju, and Jimo did not fall.
 All the rest belonged to Yan for six years.

 26